-FSANZ decided, where possible, to use the nomenclature used by the Joint WHO/FAO Expert Committee of Food Additives (JECFA), for processing aids.
-Therefore it is proposed to amend the nomenclature of a number of processing aids, as detailed in Table 3 below.
-One amendment is also for a typographical mistake.
+FSANZ decided, where possible, to use the nomenclature used by JECFA, for processing aids.
+Therefore, at Draft Assessment, FSANZ proposed to amend the nomenclature of a number of processing aids, as detailed in Table 3 below.
+One amendment is also made for a typographical mistake.